a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 #### What causes the error?

+The Manager field in Entra is an object, rather than a string.
+ServiceNow is set up to be able to handle an incoming object Manager from Entra, even though simple string mappings are the more usual fare.

+This particular error is caused when Entra is configured to send the Manager field as a string rather than a reference.
+ServiceNow expects a JSON object but is getting a string in its stead.

 #### Workaround

+To fix this error, specify the correct data type ("Reference") in the Manager mapping attribute within Entra.
+This will cause the Manager attribute to be sent as a JSON object rather than as a string.

 ```txt
 // This is in a `code` block so that backslashes aren't overwritten